Bears with Hats and Independence Polynomials: Independence Polynomial

 If $G$ is itself a complete graph, then $Z_G(\bw) \le 0$ implies that $\sum_{v \in V}w_v \ge 1$ and $\sum_{v \in V}r_v \ge \sum_{v \in V}w_v \ge 1$.
 Thus, if we take the minimal vectors $\bg,\bh \in \N^V$ such that $g_v/h_v = r_v$ for each $v$, the assumptions of Theorem~\ref{thm:Clique} are satisfied and the hat guessing game $(G,\bh,\bg)$ is winning.

 Otherwise, the clique tree of $G$ contains at least 2 vertices and we pick its arbitrary leaf $C$.
-Let $R$ be the set of vertices such that they belong only to the clique $C$ and $S$ the set of vertices $C \setminus R$.
-We aim to split the graph into $G' = G[V\setminus R]$ and $G[C]$, apply induction to obtain winning strategies on these graphs, and then combine them into a winning strategy on $G$.
+Let $R$ be the set of vertices that belong only to the clique $C$, and let $S = C \setminus R$.
+We aim to split the graph into $G' = G[V\setminus R]$ and $G[C]$, apply induction to obtain winning strategies on these graphs, and then combine them into a winning strategy on $G$; see \Cref{fig:ChordalExample}.